ann-codes/autodidact/README.md

 Start at the bottom at the beginning and the [pre-note notes](https://ann-codes.github.io/autodidact/#pre-notes-notes).

+**Week 30: 11/04 - 11/10: 15hrs 40mins**
+-   This week's efforts was not bad and the long weekend certainly helped.
+-   I didn't hear back from any opportunity this week and was only hoping I would get lucky that they would be a bit early on their "mid-November" timeline, but that didn't happen.
+I did however meet with a tech director at my current workplace who referred me to an administrator position which I will be applying for.
+While it's not a coding job (like zero parts coding), at least it is in the IT department so I will give it a go.
+-   I've been applying to various bootcamps and have been getting in touch with their admissions officer.
+This is in case no apprenticeships or new employment work out, and that I do not get accepted into HackReactor.
+I am heavily considering [Thinkful](https://www.thinkful.com/bootcamp/web-development/full-time/) as my second choice bootcamp or possibly even first choice if I don't get the HackReactor scholarship (which is already a longshot by definition)?
+I really like what I am hearing from former students and their guarentees online.
+-   The LighthouseLabs daily challenge, some Codewars problems, and CSS courses in TeamTreehouse each took about 2-ish hours of my time.
+-   About 8 hours of time went to the HackReactor Prep course.
+I am nearing the end of this course and started doing problems and recording myself going through them.
+It is a really eye opening experience and I do need to work on talking through the problem better.

 **Week 29: 10/28 - 11/03: 10hrs 3mins**
 -   Not too pleased with the amount of time spent this week.
 What's my excuse?
 With stress from the day job and putting pressure on myself, I am feeling kind of burnt out.
 I rebelled by playing more video games than coding this week.
 -   I do want to note that the [LighthouseLabs](https://coding-challenge.lighthouselabs.ca/) started their new 21-day coding challenge again!
 So far, the problems have been very straightforward.
 I do appreciate how far along I've come from the first challenge with them that I bumbled along spending hours on a single problem to actually understanding things and solving the problems quickly this time around!